zain610/ZainAutomotiveSolution/README.md

     2. Get a more personalised experience

-## Setup and Installation
+## Setup Instruction
-1. Clone the repository
+1. Clone the repository `git clone https://github.com/zain610/ZainAutomotiveSolution`
-2. Install pods using `pod install`
+2. Install pods  `pod install`
 3. Launch on your preferred device/simulator

-## Project Structure
+## Technologies used
 Using the MVVC model the project structure is dictated by its core areas.
 1. Cars
 2. Workshop
 3. Database
 4. UserAuthentication
 5. Chat